magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 1. Push code changes to the remote.

 <div class="bs-callout bs-callout-warning" markdown="1">
-While you can manually edit the `config.php` file in the Staging and Production environments, we do not recommend it.
+While you can manually edit the `config.local.php` file in the Staging and Production environments, we do not recommend it.
 The file helps to keep all configurations consistent across all environments.

-Never delete the `config.php` file to rebuild it.
+Never delete the `config.local.php` file to rebuild it.
 Deleting the file can remove specific configurations and settings required for build and deploy processes.
 </div>